Settings

 Basic Usage

-At a minimum, you must specify the path to a geometry file or directory containing geometry files:
+At a minimum, you must specify the path to a geometry file or directory containing geometry files and give a refractive index:

 # Basic settings with minimal configuration